Will282/simple-semantic-search/README.md

 ## Overview

-This repository provides a lightweight, scalable Semantic Search API powered by Sentence Transformers for embedding generation and `sqlite-vec` for vector storage and querying.
-It allows users to search semantically within a collection of documents or text snippets.
+This repository provides a lightweight Semantic Search API powered by Sentence Transformers for embedding generation and `sqlite-vec` for vector storage and querying.
+This container is intended for development purposes only.
+It allows developers to experiment with and explore semantic search functionality in a local environment.

 ## Features
 - Sentence Embeddings: Utilizes [Sentence Transformers](https://sbert.net/) for generating dense vector representations of text.